zeozeozeo/trash/README.md

 [anchor]
 text = "#"          # change the ¶ character in auto-anchors to something else
 position = "before" # default is "after", where to place the anchor

+[highlight]
+enabled = true        # whether to enable code highlighting (default: true) prefix = "highlight-" # CSS class prefix to use, this is the default

+[highlight.gutter]
+enabled = true # whether to show line numbers (default: false) table = true   # whether to separate code and line numbers using a <td>, copy-paste friendly (default: false)
 ```

 Aside from this, you can add your own fields, and access them in templates: